JacquesLucke/blender_vscode/README.md

 ## Core Blender development

-This addon has some ability to help with Blender source code development (C, Cpp, python) but it is undocumented.
+This addon has some ability to help with [Blender source code development](https://developer.blender.org/docs/handbook/building_blender/) but it is undocumented.

 ## Troubleshooting